 Determine Institutional Change Sustainability Goals

-- E.O.
+- Formal executive orders (E.O.s) or other requirements.
+For example, E.O.
 13514 and associated agency strategic sustainability performance plans (SSPPs) or Federal requirements for procurement of energy-efficient products

 - Facility-specific assessments of major sources of energy use and causes of energy loss.

 The second step in the institutional change process for sustainability is to identify the rules, roles, and tools constituting context in your organization.
 Rules, roles, and tools define the current situation, shape the action plan, and affect an organization's ability to effect and maintain desired changes.